-The Michigan Alzheimer’s Disease Center (MADC) promotes state-of-the-art clinical care and wellness for individuals and families affected by memory loss.
+The Michigan Alzheimer’s Disease Center promotes care support and wellness for individuals and families affected by memory loss by partnering with programs engaged in state-of-the-art practices in dementia care.
 Many people experience changes in their memory as they get older.
 Some changes are normal.
 Other changes may be a sign of a memory loss condition.
-If you or a loved one is concerned about changes in memory or thinking, it is important to schedule an evaluation with a specialist, such as a neurologist or geriatrician.
+If you or a loved one is concerned about changes in memory, personality or thinking, it is important to schedule an evaluation with a specialist such as a neurologist or geriatrician.
 An evaluation can help you:

 - Understand the cause of your memory or thinking changes